source the necessary functions:

 FOVEffectsHeatmap(res)

 We see FOV 19 has many flagged bits, though most are from just one color from a reporter cycle.
-Biological variability can cause single bits to be flagged, so we only flag FOVs where >=2 However, all 4 bits of reporter cycle 12 are flagged in FOV 19, so we fail that FOV.
+Biological variability can cause single bits to be flagged, so we only flag FOVs in which at least two bits/colors from a single reporter cycle appear anomalous.
+However, all 4 bits of reporter cycle 12 are flagged in FOV 19, so we fail that FOV.
 Similarly, we fail FOV 17 for having 3 failed bits in both reporter cycle 18 and 27, and FOV 18 for failing all 4 bits of reporter cycle 18.
 FOVs 17 and 14 have sporadic bits flagged, but not consistently within a reporter cycle, so we pass them.

 Next we draw spatial plots of per-bit FOV effects: These plots show all bits from flagged reporter cycles (only reporter cycles with >= 2 flagged bits in a single FOV get shown): Here we divide the tissue into sub-FOV grids, and we color each grid square by its change in a barcode bit’s total gene expression from similar grid squares from other FOVs.
 FOVs flagged for the bit are highlighted yellow.
 Grid squares without enough information are omitted.